juzser/vue-bot-ui/README.md

 ### Not found what your need?
 You can overwrite the CSS by class name.
-Each type and state has separated class for you to customize.
+Each type and state has separate class for you to customize.

 **Feature request**: Feel free to open an issue to ask for a new feature.